pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 The operator dictionary is another good example for this.
 Doing layout based on text content is an interesting topic - we've had years of debates around aligning table cells at decimals.
 Yet trivial spacing like this - which authors want to customize anyway - is just a bit silly.

 As related and similarly bad example are math alphabets.
 They are utter madness to begin with; they are fontface traditions, captured as Unicode codepoints.
 The recent addition of mathscripts to unicode makes the mind boggle because authors will not and do not stop.
-The other day, we had a paper with runes come through production.
+The other day, we had a paper with runes come through production TODO.
 Should we add "math runes" to Unicode next?
 And what about [David Griffith's script r](https://github.com/stipub/stixfonts/issues/221), does he get a codepoint for himself?
 What about math emoji?
 And what about math alphabets when they're in text mode - do they have special meaning, too?
 (Other than making horribly inaccessible social media profiles?)

 [It is worthwhile to note that in recent years the AMS has been leveraging a re-interpretation of those rulesets by adopting xelatex which focuses on equation layout using open type math table fonts (STIX2) which in turn was designed for Microsoft Word when they built their print equation layout facilities (again, following the TeX book yet frequently differently, making it hard to know if the bug is in the font, in MS Word, or in xelatex).]